GGosu/ziggly-task-tracker/README.md

 # Java Microservices Portfolio Project

 ## Introduction
-This project demonstrates a suite of microservices built using Spring Boot, showcasing my skills as a Java Backend Developer.
-It features services like authentication, user profile management, project and task management, team management, and time entry tracking, all secured with JWT authentication.
+This project showcases a suite of RESTful microservices developed with Spring Boot, focusing on Java Backend development.
+It highlights my skills as a Java Backend Developer and includes features such as authentication, user profile management, project and task management, team management, and time entry tracking, all integrated with secure JWT authentication.

 ## Features
 - **Authentication Service:** Manages user authentication, token generation, and session management.